SkafteNicki/dtu_mlops/s8_deployment/M26_cloud_deployment.md

    the output you expected?
 Wait for the logs to show up.
 What do they show?

    1. What should the `Triggering event` look like in the testing prompt for the program to respond with

-      ```
+      ```txt
       Good day to you sir!
       ```

       Try it out.

    2. Click on the metrics tab.
 Identify what each panel is showing.

    3. Go to the trigger tab and go to the url for the application.

    4. Checkout the logs tab.
 You should see that your application have already been invoked multiple times.
 Also try to execute this command in a terminal:

       ```bash
       gcloud functions logs read
       ```